- Types of Eczema

-Chromium salts, often found in paints, cement, and leather products may cause ACD and sometimes ICD symptoms.
+Chromium salts, often found in paints, cement, and leather products may cause allergic contact dermatitis and sometimes irritant contact dermatitis symptoms.

 Fragrances are common triggers of ACD especially in people with damaged skin barriers, such as with atopic dermatitis.
 These substances can be found in various cosmetics, perfumes, food flavorings and toothpastes.

 Antibacterial ointments such as neomycin and bacitracin are often used to treat everyday scratches and wounds, but some people develop allergic reactions.

 Formaldehyde is a preservative.
 It is also a top adult and child allergen.
 Formaldehyde is in many places including household disinfectants, vaccines, glues and adhesives, cigarette smoke and embalming fluid.

 Formaldehyde-releasing preservatives are in personal care products such as cosmetics and may trigger some individuals who are allergic to formaldehyde.
 Hidden sources of formaldehyde include “permanent press” and “wrinkle- resistant” clothing and the artificial sweetener, aspartame.

 Isothiazolinones, including methylchloroisothiazolinone and methylisothiazolinone (MCI/MI) are used in many personal care products to prevent bacteria from growing and protect the product from oxygen and light damage.
 They are often found in many “wash-off” items such as shampoos, body washes and cosmetics.
 As well, they are found in some wet wipes, baby wipes and moistened toilet tissues.